-Although the model can be treated as a single entity, it can be logically separated into three distinctly identifiable submodels: the groundwater flow model, the nitrate transport model, and the denitrification model.
-Of course each model is not completely independent of each other as the results from the flow model will be used by the transport model, whose results will then be utilized by the denitrification model.
-Because of the distinct functionality of each model, it is reasonable to divide the project into three logical components, each relating to a specific submodel and its implementation, as well as an additional fourth component consisting of functionality not related to the actual models themselves.
-It is now important to make the distinction between a submodel and a module.
-The flow, transport and denitrification modules consist of the combination of the respective submodel and associated functionality (e.g. GUI, ArcGIS interaction, etc.).
-The focus of the discussion contained in subsequent chapters will be of the flow, transport and denitrification modules.
+Although the model can be treated as a single entity, it can be logically separated into three distinctly identifiable components: the groundwater flow model, the nitrate transport model, and a component dealing with computing the nitrate load.
+Of course each component is not completely independent of one another as the results from the flow model will be used by the transport model, whose results will then be utilized to estimate the nitrate load.
+Because of the distinct functionality of the three components, it is also reasonable to divide the project into three logical modules, each relating to a specific component and its implementation, as well as an additional fourth component consisting of functionality not related to the actual models themselves.
+It is now important to make the distinction between a component and a module.
+The Flow, Transport and Nitrate Load Estimation modules consist of the combination of the respective component of the model and associated functionality (e.g. GUI, ArcGIS interaction, etc.).
+The focus of the discussion contained in subsequent chapters will be of the Flow, Transport and Nitrate Load Estimation modules.

-A brief overview of each submodel is now presented.
-The first submodel is the groundwater flow model.
+A brief overview of each model component is now presented.
+The first component is the groundwater flow model.
 The flow model simplifies groundwater flow by using a DEM and processing it with a smoothing filter, the result of which is then used to approximate the hydraulic gradient.
-Once the hydraulic gradient (∇h) is known, a simple application of Darcy's Law (Eq.
-(1.4)) yields the groundwater flow velocity (seepage velocity) given the soil porosity (θ).
+Once the hydraulic gradient ( $\nabla h$ ) is known, a simple application of Darcy's Law (Eq.
+(1.4)) yields the groundwater flow velocity (seepage velocity) given the soil porosity ( $\theta$ ).
 The porosity of a volume of soil is the fraction of the total volume that is void space.

-$$v = -\frac{K}{\theta} \cdot \nabla h \tag{1.4}$$
+$$\nu = -\frac{K}{\theta} \cdot \nabla h \tag{1.4}$$

 The flow model considers two-dimensional, steady-state flow within the saturated zone of the surficial aquifer.
 All flow occurring at or below the water table is defined as saturated flow.
 The flow model is discussed in detail in Chapter 2.
+While not a part of the flow model strictly speaking, a particle tracking routine is used to calculate flow lines from the generated flow field.
+This particle tracking function is the fourth component mentioned at the beginning of this section.